How to spread your message with the reach objective

 Many people advertise to make themselves more discoverable, promote their message, and "get themselves out there."
-For those hoping to increase their influence on Twitter, creating and optimizing several campaigns with these goals in mind might seem overwhelming — you could increase your engagement (by promoting Tweets), gain followers (by promoting your account), or get more people to your website (with Website Cards).
-If you're not sure where to start, the awareness objective is the graceful solution.
+For those hoping to increase their influence on Twitter, creating and optimizing several campaigns with these goals in mind might seem overwhelming — you could increase your engagement (by promoting Tweets), gain followers (by promoting your account), or get more people to your website.
+If you're not sure where to start, the reach objective is the graceful solution.

 The awareness objective amplifies your message to a larger audience — perfect for when you want as many people to see your Tweet as possible.
 That power can have fringe benefits as well: Don't be surprised if people follow, Retweet you, or visit your website after discovering your Tweets through a campaign.